pherbke/seneca/README.md

     ```bash
     cd usecases/resume
     ```
-Detailed info in the README.md file in the respective use case directory.
+Requirements and intallation instructions are in the README.md file in the respective use case directory.

 ### Content